-COVID-19 UPDATE: All courses are currently taught online.
+COVID-19 UPDATE: All courses are currently taught remotely.

 Please get in touch if you have any questions about how training from Blue Eagle Academic Services can benefit your faculty, department, school, or research group.

 Demystifying EPSRC Peer Review can be accessed as a self-paced, online course.
 It is available for individual and group purchase: just click the button below to learn more, or send me a message if you have any questions.

 Demystifying EPSRC Peer Review

 This course introduces participants to the process an EPSRC grant proposal goes through from submission to funding decision.
 It highlights important aspects that applicants may be unaware of and explores commonly held myths about the peer review process.

 COURSE PARTICIPANTS SAY ...